Banstead: Landmarks

 The Anglican parish church of All Saints, made of knapped flint, partially dressed in stone, with sturdy tower and medieval spire, was built in the 12th and 13th centuries.
 It was restored to the specifications of architect G. E. Street in 1861.
 The west window was designed by Dante Gabriel Rossetti and produced by William Morris's workshop.

 Records survive showing the site of the church was donated by Nigel de Mowbray, Lord of the Manor.

-The spire was the guiding marker for the first proper, scientific, mapping baseline made.
-This was the Anglo-French Survey (1784–1790) by which precisely scaled mapping of the country was enabled, led by General William Roy.
-Several hundreds of yards NNE, a spur of slightly lower upland, Hundred Acres, likely marked with a tower or post, was used to make sightings north to Hanger Hill Tower, south-east to Botley Hill, east to Upper Norwood, west to St Ann's Hill, the first and later triangulation points.
+The spire was a guiding marker for the first proper, scientific, mapping baseline made in Great Britain.
+This was for the Anglo-French Survey (1784–1790) which sought to measure the exact distance and direction between the Royal Observatory, Greenwich and the Paris Observatory.
+As a result precisely scaled mapping of the country was enabled, led by General William Roy.
+Several hundreds of yards NNE, a spur of slightly lower upland, Hundred Acres, likely marked with a tower or post, was used to make sightings north to Hanger Hill Tower, south-east to Botley Hill, east to Upper Norwood, and west to St Ann's Hill, the first and later triangulation points.